justinsoliz/ravendb_nancyfx_presentation/README.md

 #RavenDB with NancyFX - Presentation Slides, Demos, and Sample Projects

-This contains all the source projects and slide for my www.nashdotnet.org presentation.
+This contains all the source projects and powerpoint slides for my www.nashdotnet.org presentation.